-The author and a student tried out the web-conferencing software before going live.
-At the beginning of the session, the author gave the students a brainstorming task that required them to select a research topic of interest to them and make a list of search terms related to it consisting of single-word terms or compounds.
+The presenter and a student tried out the software before going live.
+At the Beginning of the session, the author gave the students a brainstorming task that required them to select a research topic of interest to them and make a list of search terms related to it consisting of single-word terms or compounds.
 The students' topics and search terms were used to demonstrate the electronic searching steps in each database or search engine and to keep the students interested and engaged.
-She would call on each student, once in a while, to answer or explain something, to make sure they were following, and were able to understand the information presented.
+She would call on each student, once in a while, to answer or explain something, to make sure the students were following and were able to understand the information presented.